 Their color resembles that of the Irish Red Setter.
 To be considered an authentic Red Labradoodle, a dog should have a black, not brown, nose, and his hair should be one color from base to tip.

-The only way to get this color dog is to breed a Red Poodle with a Fox Red Lab, and both of these dogs are extremely hard to come by, making the Red Labradoodle incredibly uncommon.
+The only way to get this shade is to breed a Red Poodle with a Fox Red Lab, and both of these dogs are extremely hard to come by, making the Red Labradoodle incredibly uncommon.
 As such, they are costly.

 What are Other Labradoodle Colors?